Updated: July 31, 2025

 Portugal is one of the most beautiful countries in Western Europe, with stunning beaches, incredible food, wine, and picturesque towns.
 It would be a shame not to explore it all.
 Fortunately, the public transport costs are fairly affordable in and around Portugal.

 Public transportation is well-developed and affordable, with a monthly pass costing around €40.
+The equivalent in the USA would be around €56 for a monthly pass.
+Ticket prices are generally available at a reasonable cost.

-The petrol cost is slightly expensive in Portugal, costing €1.70 per liter.
+The petrol cost is slightly higher in Portugal, costing €1.70 per liter.
 You can find affordable taxi fees, although Uber and Bolt offer even cheaper fares.
 The average taxi fee is €3.50 and increases by €0.99 per kilometer.

 In 2023, Portugal also became one of the latest European countries to introduce a cross-country train ticket to boost sustainable travel.
 The monthly pass costs €20 and allows unlimited journeys on Portugal’s regional trains.